 That’s why time to hire is such an important metric for recruiting.

 Reviewing the time to hire will provide insight into inefficiencies in your business’s hiring processes.
-There are many factors which might negatively impact your time to hire.
+There are many factors that might negatively impact your time to hire.

 As part of our series on key HR metrics, we’re not only looking at what time to hire is, but also what factors can impact it.
 We’ll help you increase your time to hire in order to give candidates a better recruitment experience.